There are several reasons why some job seekers can’t seem to get hired, no matter what...

 9. You’re Not Talking About Your Past Responsibilities or Achievements

-This is applicable for both the education section and work experience section of your resume.
+This is applicable for both the education section and what to write in a resume for work experience of your resume.
 In both of these, you’ll want to highlight what you’ve been responsible for as well as any achievements you have.
 If it’s from an extracurricular activity, it’s still worth mentioning it to give your employers more insight!

 Don’t just list out your day to day tasks.
 Describe what exactly you’ve been doing and how you’ve made an impact.